Soft Fox Sedge

 Faunal Associations: The flowers are wind-pollinated and do not attract many insects.
 Insects that feed on Carex spp. (sedges) in moist wooded areas include larvae of the butterfly Satyrodes appalachia (Appalachian Brown), leaf-mining larvae of the moths Elachista argentosa and Elachista madarella, and larvae of the moth Apamea indocilis (Ignorant Apamea).
 The seeds of such sedges are eaten by the Wood Duck, some upland gamebirds, and either granivorous or omnivorous songbirds (see the Bird Table for a listing of these species).
 While it is not preferred as a source of food, horses and livestock (e.g., cattle) will browse on the foliage when it becomes available, while deer browse the foliage sparingly.

 Photographic Location: A powerline clearance at Busey Woods in Urbana, Illinois.
-The foliage is more yellow than it normally appears because the photographs were taken during the evening.

 Comments: Soft Fox Sedge can be distinguished from most other Carex spp. (sedges) by its 3-angled strongly winged culms.
 Other sedges have terete or 3-angled culms (usually the latter), but they are rarely winged.
 However, Carex alopecoidea (Foxtail Sedge) has 3-angled strongly winged culms and its inflorescence is similar to the inflorescence of Soft Fox Sedge.
 Foxtail Sedge can be distinguished by its more narrow leaves (up to 6 mm. or ¼" across), the lack of wrinkled puckering along the inner sides of its sheaths, and its more narrowly shaped perigynia (up to 1.75 mm. across).
 Otherwise, these two sedges are quite similar to each other.
 A commonly encountered species, Carex vulpinoidea (Brown Fox Sedge), has 3-angled culms that are not winged and its inflorescence is usually longer than the preceding species (up to 4" long).
 Otherwise, its appearance is similar to Soft Fox Sedge and Foxtail Sedge.